IliHan/ClimateChange_AtlanticSalmon/README.md

 - **SSP3-7.0**
 - **SSP5-8.5**

-In addition, the dataset includes **modeled riverine heatwave frequencies** derived using a **nonstationary frequency analysis** approach.
-**Parametric bootstrapping** was applied to provide uncertainty estimates.
+In addition, the dataset includes codes to reproduce the temporal evolution of **riverine heatwave events** within a **nonstationary modeling framework**.
+A frequency analysis approach was developed for this purpose, incorporating **climate indices** and the **temporal trend** as covariates to account for long-term trends and variability.
+To assess the robustness of the model estimates, **parametric bootstrapping** was employed, providing confidence intervals and uncertainty estimates for the predicted heatwave frequencies.

 ---